JPD-SE: High-Level Semantics for Joint Perception-Distortion Enhancement in Image Compression: Experiments

 \subsection{Main Results}

 In this section, we present the main results of our study.
-Following the trend in learned image compression community~\cite{clic2020}, we consider human ratings to be the most important metric among perception, accuracy, and distortion and therefore present R-P results first since in low-rate compression, human raters are much more reliable than traditional distortion metrics~\cite{blau2018the,blau2019rethinking,clic2020}.
+Following the trend in learned image compression community~\cite{clic2020}, we consider human ratings to be the most important metric among perception, accuracy, and distortion and therefore present R-P results first.
 Quantitative evaluations will be performed on Cityscapes and qualitative results will be provided for both Cityscapes and ADE20k.
 We refer the readers to the supplementary materials for the qualitative results on ADE20k.